crowdcent/numerblox/docs/evaluation.md

 ## Numerai Signals specific metrics

-`NumeraiSignalsEvaluator` specifically offers neutralized correlation scores that are calculated on Numerai diagnostics.
-This is a special operation as it calls on Numerai's servers and needs additional authentication so it is not included in the regular `full_evaluation`.
+`NumeraiSignalsEvaluator` offers neutralized correlation scores.
+This is a special operation as it calls on Numerai's servers and needs additional authentication so it is not included in `full_evaluation`.
+It can still be beneficial to calculate as this metric is close to the one used for payouts.

 Example of how to get neutralized correlation scores for Numerai Signals:
 ```py